polarityio/cisa-vuln/README.md

 The integration requires network access to the CISA Known Vulnerability List available here: https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json

-The integration will automatically update the list every night at midnight.
+The integration will automatically refresh the list every night at midnight.
 The list is also reloaded anytime the integration is restarted.

 Check out the integration below: